ebkr/r2modmanPlus/README.md

     - Installing to the Risk of Rain 2 folder will cause problems.
 DO NOT DO THIS.
 It's an application, not a mod.

 ## Latest Updates
+### 3.0.22
+- Fixed a bug where download progress would appear to freeze at 100%.

 ### 3.0.21
 - Settings screen overhaul.
 - NSIS fix for most, if not all, installation aborted errors (thanks to iDeathHD).